maniospas/smoll/docs/reference.md

 Types like the above are structurally matched, as we did when applying `add` to the range construct.
-This structural typing is rich but can be kind of unsafe if you do not keep track of your data shapes.
+This structural typing is rich but can be kind of unsafe if you do not keep track of your data shapes in that you may accidentally allow applying the same functions to unforeseen data structures.
+This weakness is also its stronges theoretical benefit, though; it becomes a determine only for structures that also require some relational invariant between values.

 To prevent implicit structural matches, use the following `class` notation to wrap the returned value.
 You will mainly want to do so when the relations between class field values (e.g., a character buffer and its used size) is